 After submitting all the requirements, the lender proceeds to verify the information you provide and conduct their final checks.
-Those that haven’t check your credit profile during the pre-approval process conduct the credit check during this stage.
-If all is good, including the price of the vehicle you want to buy, you will be granted an unconditional approval.
+Those that haven’t check their credit profile during the pre-approval process conduct the credit check during this stage.
+If all is good, including the price of the vehicle you want to buy, you will be granted unconditional approval.
 This process usually takes around two business days in most banks and lending institutions.

-Once granted an unconditional approval from your lender, you can receive your funds within one to three business days.
+Once granted unconditional approval from your lender, you can receive your funds within one to three business days.
 You may need to complete other documents before receiving the funds, including a signed contract that specifies the amount you borrow and the repayment terms.

 Be wary of lenders who require you to pay for add-ons before finally giving you the money.
 If your car is secured against your loan, you will be required to pay for comprehensive insurance.
-However, securing a loan protection insurance, gap cover and extended warranty is not compulsory.
+However, securing loan protection insurance, gap cover and extended warranty is not compulsory.

 The Consequences of Getting a Car Loan if You Have a Personal Loan

 High Credit Utilisation

 While you can get a car loan despite already paying for a personal loan, this is not usually easy-peasy.
 The more loans you get, the higher your credit utilisation becomes.
 A high credit utilization negatively affects your credit score because it suggests that you’re using a lot of income on debt payments.
 This puts you at a higher risk of defaulting on your payments.
 As a result, your car financing might come with a higher interest charge and less friendly loan terms.

 High Risk of Repossession